Chicks in our chapel

-Although it’s a lot of fun, there are a number of reasons why this project is so important to us.
-Our aims are to:
+Although it’s a lot of fun, there are several reasons why this project is so important to us.
+We aim to:

-- Give children, families and staff the opportunity to see new life birthing in the hospital and, in doing so, bring hope
+- Allow children, families and staff to see new life birthing in the hospital and, in doing so, bring hope

-- Offer the opportunity for reflection on a number of different aspects of our lives at the Children’s Hospital, including waiting, patience, excitement, sadness, love, touch and hope
+- Offer the opportunity for reflection on several different aspects of our lives at the Children’s Hospital, including waiting, patience, excitement, sadness, love, touch and hope

-- Engage and support spirituality such as meaning-making, connection, hope, lifting spirits
+- Engage and support spirituality such as meaning-making, connection, hope, and lifting spirits

 - Allow a natural reflection of the faith we each have – in God or a significant other

 - Provide a sense of belonging – these are our chicks

 - Offer a sense of safety – a place where the chicks may be held.
 Animals are a great source of bringing hope and love to a place